All the tools for the modern sacred geometer.

 I don't use coloured pencils that often but when I do I use these.
 They're quite nice.

 You can draw massive circles with these.
 These are good for one or two jobs but they are cheap and will break eventually.
 Buy cheap, buy twice.

 With these bad boys there's no limit to how big your circle is.
 If you're planning on using trammel heads a lot, these should last a lifetime.

 I sometimes use these for dotwork, they feel tough so you can be a bit rougher with them.
 For linework they bleed a bit more than the Unipins so you have to work fast.

 My favourite paper, sometimes hard to find though.

 Spray it evenly on the finished product to protect it.

-If your painting the entire wall then this might come in handy.
+If you're painting the entire wall then this might come in handy.

 To be honest I never use a protractor anymore, but you never know it might come in handy.

 Note: Commissions may be earned from the links above.